Service-Learning is one of the 2013-2015 Broad Goals as outlined by the President’s Cabinet and endorsed by the College Senate.

-The Office of the Provost asks all faculty currently advising students to promote service-learning (S-L) courses being offered for the spring 2013 semester.
+The Office of the Provost asks all faculty currently advising students to promote service-learning (S-L) courses being offered for the next semester.

 View the courses with the S-L attribute and learn more about service-learning >

 SUNY Delhi's definition of Service-Learning